Menu

 I grew up in Los Angeles where I was fortunate enough to live right next to the LA River.
 Specifically, the part of the LA River that isn’t paved, next to Frogtown.
 Exploring the LA River is a constant memory for me, a whole other world teeming with wildlife, right next to one of the biggest urban areas in the U.S. As I widened my search outside of the city and experienced nature in designated lands, my passion for the outdoors increased.
 I went on to get my bachelor’s degree from CSU Long Beach in Geography and minor in Environmental Science and Policy.

-I enjoy hiking, rock climbing, fishing, or anything that’ll keep me outdoors and active.
+I enjoy running, rock climbing, fishing, or anything that’ll keep me outdoors and active.